diarmidmackenzie/sdt-condensed/OIT.md

   Parents rated as controlling were typically very concerned with their children's outcomes.
 However their attempts to control their children seem to have undermined the very academic outcomes that they were seeking.

-- A 2006 study looking at students' motivation to go to college, found that students' perceptions of parental need support was predictive of their autonomous self-regulation for pursuing further education.
+- A 2006 study looking at students' motivation to go to college, found that students' perceptions of the need support they received from their parents was predictive of their autonomous self-regulation for pursuing further education.

 Similar results have also been seen in laboratory studies.

 In a 1994 study, participants were asked to perform a boring task of watching a computer screen and pressing a button as quickly as possible each time dots flashed on the screen.
-The study showed that free-choice persistence with this dull task was independently boosted by each of:
+The study showed that free-choice persistence with this dull task was independently boosted by:

 - providing a meaningful rationale for the activity